Itsharshitgoat/RedBrain/README.md

    ```

 ### 1. Build the Application
-Navigate to the root directory of the RedBrain source code and install the dependencies:
+Navigate to the root directory of the Sky For Redbrain source code and install the dependencies:
 ```bash
 npm install
 ```